How does the Pitman schedule work?

 Which industries use Pitman team management?

-Generally, the Pitman schedule is only suitable for relatively large organizations with enough employees to manage absence and vacation coverage while sticking broadly to the same consistent schedule.
-Examples may include:
+The Pitman schedule ensures each employee receives enough time off to maintain predictable sleep patterns and a better work-life balance.
+Generally, the Pitman shift schedule is suitable for organizations with enough employees to manage absences and vacation coverage while maintaining a consistent schedule.

 - Police forces